exact-payments/next-merchant-demo/p2-complete/README.md

 ##### return
 We are loading ExactJS here via a `<Script>` tag, and calling `onExactJSReady()` on script load.

+We display a loading icon, to dissapear after ExactJS loads.

 We display a form with sections for email address, street address, apartment, city, province, postal code.
+The form is initially hidden.

 The form calls `handleSubmit()` when submitted and `api/receivePaymentId` when the payment is completed.

+##### router + useEffect
+We send the user back to the index page if they are in an illegal state for checkout (no items in cart -> no totalPrice to send to ExactJS)

 #### `paid.tsx`
 A straightforward post-payment screen.